eclipse-thingweb/test-things/README.md

 ## Current Devices

-The table below contains the public base URIs of the Things.
+The table below contains the public base URIs of the Things used for protocol testing.
 For HTTP and CoAP Things, the base URL also contains the TD.
+Also see [Mashup Things](./mashups/smart-home/README.md), which are useful when combined together and are not necessarily developed for protocol testing.

 | Thing Title                                 | Base URI                                                                  |
 | ------------------------------------------- | ------------------------------------------------------------------------- |